 **This course is not available to international students (this includes dependants who are in Australia under the holder of the International Student Visa)

-Prior to attending the course, participants are sent a link to complete mandatory online learning and assessment by reading the Participant Guide and successfully answering 20 knowledge quiz questions at their own pace.
+Prior to attending the course, participants are sent a link to complete online learning and assessment.
 This must be completed prior to attending the practical session unless there are extenuating circumstances.
 In this situation the participant must advise the Trainer and Assessor on arrival to the practical session.

 Participants who may require additional support to complete this course are encouraged to call the Contact Centre to discuss available options.

-The HLTAID001 Provide cardiopulmonary resuscitation Unit of Competency standard requires a level of physical ability to meet the evidence requirements for assessment.
-These standards relate to the level of performance required to provide resuscitation and respond to an emergency situation where there may be risk to life.
+The HLTAID009 Provide cardiopulmonary resuscitation Unit of Competency standard requires a level of physical ability to meet the evidence requirements for assessment.
+Participants must be able to keel on the floor to perform CPR for an extended period of time.

 As St John WA RTO is not CRICOS registered, this course is not available to international students (or dependants) in Australia on an International Student Visa.
 If this applies to you, please call the St John WA Contact Centre 08 9334 1233 to discuss available options.